 ‘Cricket is a game that requires talent of batting bowling and fielding.
 The formula for success comes from the strength of the mind.
 A successful player needs the right balance and strength, speed for running between the wickets and in the field, and fast bowlers particularly need excellent speed and power.

 Basketball is a free flowing and high scoring game in which students are allowed to move freely and take any position around the court in order to score baskets.
 In this game specific training that helps ensure that the players have good muscle endurance to enhance their technical skills.

 Volleyball is a game in which players hit the ball with their hands or arms.
-The students requires good reflexes and strong tactical skills.
-At competency level the students become acquainted with basic skills of sending and receiving the ball over the net.
+The students require good reflexes and strong tactical skills.
+At competency level, the students become acquainted with basic skills of sending and receiving the ball over the net.

 The object of the game is to maneuver the ball in such a way that the opponent is not able to play a valid return.
 The player who is unable to return the ball will not gain a point, while the opposite player will.

 Tennis is a sport that features bursts of vigorous activity followed by periods of rest.
 Moreover, these bursts of activity vary from match to match, set to set, and even point to point.
 One might play a long rally on one point and then a short one on the next.

 Kabaddi is generally perceived as a power game.
 It needs sharp reflexes, tactical intelligence, and good judgment.
 The game requires agility, excellent lung capacity, muscular coordination, presence of mind, and quick responses.
 For a single player to take on seven opponents is no mean task, requiring players to dare and concentrate and anticipate the opponent’s moves.